VainLoo/FujitsuExercise/README.md

 SpringBoot version: 2.4.3
 Docker Engine version: 20.10.5

+Also added the Delete all entries button for more convenient testing.

 # Running The project using Docker:
 (Requires Docker to be installed obviously)
 Run the following commands from the project root directory.